The Evolution of Night Vision and Thermal Imaging Technology

 In the 1960s, the U.S. Army patented a night vision device that amplified light up to 1,000 times.
 Though bulky, these Generation 1 night vision devices were deployed in the Vietnam War and marked the beginning of practical usage.
 By the 1970s, Second Generation night vision emerged, offering up to 20,000 times light amplification, improved resolution, and better performance in moonless environments.

-The **late 1980s** brought about **Third Generation night vision**, which boasted even greater clarity and **light amplification between 30,000 and 50,000 times**.
-These improvements set the foundation for the advanced night vision technology available today.
+The late 1980s brought about Third Generation night vision, which boasted even greater clarity and light amplification between 30,000 and 50,000 times.
+These improvements set the foundation for the advanced night vision technology available today—see our current Gen 3 pick for a modern example.

 How Night Vision Technology Works